-- 6.7.a Membership: The committee shall consist of an appointed presiding officer; ten (10) faculty members, of whom four (4) shall be Senators including one (1) assistant professor and one (1) professional track faculty member; one (1) undergraduate student and two (2) graduate students; one (1) staff member; and the following persons or a representative of each: the President, the Senior Vice President and Provost, and the Director of Human Resources.
-One (1) elected Council of University System Faculty representative from the University shall serve as a voting ex officio member.
-The Faculty Ombuds Officer shall serve as a non-voting ex officio member. - 6.7.b Quorum: A quorum of the Faculty Affairs Committee shall be nine (9) voting members. - 6.7.c Charge: The committee shall formulate and continually review policies pertaining to faculty life, employment, academic freedom, morale, and perquisites. - 6.7.d Charge: The committee shall work for the advancement of academic freedom and the protection of faculty and research interests. - 6.7.e Charge: The committee shall, in consultation with Colleges, Schools, and other academic units, formulate and review procedures for the periodic review of academic administrators below the campus level. - 6.7.f Charge: The committee shall review the Appointment, Promotion, and Tenure or Permanent Status section of each College, School, or the Library Plan of Organization in accordance with Appendix 7 of these Bylaws.
-In conjunction with this review, the committee shall also review the professional track faculty Appointment, Evaluation, and Promotion Policy of each College, School, or the Library.
+- 6.7.a Membership: The committee shall consist of an appointed presiding officer; ten (10) faculty members, of whom four (4) shall be senators including one (1) assistant professor and one (1) professional track faculty member; one (1) undergraduate student and two (2) graduate students; one (1) staff member; and the following persons or a representative of each: the President, the Senior Vice President and Provost, and the Director of Human Resources.
+One (1) elected Council of University System Faculty representative from the University shall serve as a voting ex officio member. - 6.7.b Quorum: A quorum of the Faculty Affairs Committee shall be nine (9) voting members. - 6.7.c Charge: The committee shall formulate and continually review policies pertaining to faculty life, employment, academic freedom, morale, and perquisites. - 6.7.d Charge: The committee shall work for the advancement of academic freedom and the protection of faculty and research interests. - 6.7.e Charge: The committee shall, in consultation with Colleges, Schools, and other academic units, formulate and review procedures for the periodic review of academic administrators below the campus level. - 6.7.f Charge: The committee shall review the Appointment, Promotion, and Tenure or Permanent Status section of each College, School, or the Libraries Plan of Organization in accordance with Appendix 7 of these Bylaws.